vjain0812/DATA602_FardinaAlam/HW0/README.md

 Additionally, you need to include the following in the HW0 Assignment Notebook:

-* Add Screenshots (06 points): Include screenshots in the HW0 Assignment.ipynb file that demonstrate the successful setup of:
-  - Python: Run some Python code and show the output.
-  - Google Colab: : Run any code and show the output.
-  - PyTorch: Include the script output showing the PyTorch version and GPU availability.

-* Provide GitHub Repository URL (10 points):
+* ##### Provide GitHub Repository URL (10 points):
  Include the URL of your public GitHub repository in the HW0 Assignment.ipynb file.
 This repository should include:
   - why_interested.txt file
   - A correctly configured .gitignore file to exclude data.DAT

-* Provide GitHub Pages URL (04 points): include the URL of your GitHub Pages site in your HW0 Assignment.ipynb file.
+* ##### Provide GitHub Pages URL (04 points):
+  - Include the URL of your GitHub Pages site in your HW0 Assignment.ipynb file.

+* ##### Add Screenshots (06 points):
+  Include screenshots in the HW0 Assignment.ipynb file that demonstrate the successful setup of:
+  - Python: Run some Python code and show the output.
+  - Google Colab: : Run any code and show the output.
+  - PyTorch: Include the script output showing the PyTorch version and GPU availability.

+f you are completing the optional bonus task, you should also provide relevant screenshots at the end of the HW0 Assignment Notebook.

-### Finally, Upload the Notebook: Upload the completed HW0 Assignment.ipynb file to Gradescope.
+### Finally, Upload the Notebook: Rename the notebook "HW0 Assignment.ipynb" to "HW0 Assignment_DATA602_YourLastName.ipynb" and upload the completed .ipynb file to Gradescope.

 WARNING: You should ensure that your `ipynb` file is your _completed_ assignment.
 A common error case is that students submit the original `ipynb` and not their updated one!
 This can happen if you're not loading the docker container correctly and so the work does not save to your host machine.